For More Information:

 Despite Strong Demand for Mental Health Services, Common Barriers Remain

 The demand for mental health services is stronger than ever, with nearly six in 10 (56%) Americans seeking or wanting to seek mental health services either for themselves or for a loved one.
 These individuals are skewing younger and are more likely to be of lower income and have a military background.
 The large majority of Americans (76%) also believe mental health is just as important as physical health.

-“This study confirmed what we hear from our members every day, that individuals and families continue to struggle to find the help they desperately need,” said Linda Rosenberg, President and CEO of National Council for Behavioral Health.
+“This study confirmed what we hear from our members every day, that individuals and families continue to struggle to find the help they desperately need,” said Linda Rosenberg, President and CEO of National Council for Mental Wellbeing.
 “Mental health and addiction providers need adequate funding to hire skilled staff, employ evidence-based practices and adopt innovative technologies – all of which will help us meet demand.”

 Despite this strong demand and growing societal awareness of the importance of mental health in the U.S., the study revealed that the overwhelming majority of Americans (74%) do not believe such services are accessible for everyone, and about half (47%) believe options are limited.

 These beliefs are driven by several perceived barriers in Americans’ ability to seek mental health treatment, including:

 - High Cost and Insufficient Insurance Coverage: Forty-two percent of the population saw cost and poor insurance coverage as the top barriers for accessing mental health care.
 One in four (25%) Americans reported having to choose between getting mental health treatment and paying for daily necessities.